SJP HISTORY

 — Monica Szlekovics

-This dynamic group represents a range of partner organizations including The Center for Justice at Columbia University, Hour Children, Women’s Community Justice Association/Beyond Rosies, and the Coalition for Women Prisoners.
-They then hired Project Coordinator Melissa Mahabir, a social worker with a history of working with survivors of domestic abuse with criminal legal involvement, and Elizabeth Isaacs, an attorney and Visiting Professor at Brooklyn Law School.
-This intentional bringing together of women with very different biographies, skills, movement histories and relationships to the criminal legal system is central to the vibrancy, trust, and deep solidarities that constitute SJP.
+This dynamic group represented a range of partner organizations including The Center for Justice at Columbia University, Hour Children, Women’s Community Justice Association/Beyond Rosies, and the Coalition for Women Prisoners.
+This intentional bringing together of women with different biographies, skills, movement histories and relationships to the criminal legal system is central to the vibrancy, trust, and deep solidarities that constitute SJP.

-Since March of 2020, SJP has been analyzing emergent cases, the history of the DVSJA, and carving open powerful and sometimes delicate conversations about race and gender in resentencing; concerns about who is eligible and who falls outside the law; the conditions women were experiencing during covid19 while incarcerated; the deep and painful continuities of domestic violence and state violence; how region (upstate/downstate/Long Island) and race affect decisions and likelihood of resentencing; and how race and racism affect the kinds of evidence women may have access to.
+Since March of 2020, SJP has been analyzing emergent cases and practice, and carving open powerful and sometimes delicate conversations about race and gender in resentencing; concerns about who is eligible and who falls outside the law; the deep and painful continuities of domestic violence and state violence; how region and class affect decisions and likelihood of resentencing; and how race and racism affect the kinds of evidence women may have access to.

 Our Work (6).png